What’s New in Medicare

 5-Star Special Enrollment Period

-- If one is available in your area, you can switch to a 5-star Medicare Advantage plan from December 8, 2013 through November 30, 2014.
+- If one is available in your area, you can switch to a 5-star Medicare Advantage plan through November 30, 2016.

 - If your current Medicare Advantage plan includes drug coverage and you switch to a 5-Star Medicare Advantage plan that doesn’t, then you won’t be able to get drug coverage until the next Open Enrollment Period.
 You also may have to pay a penalty.